 Between 1928 and 1959, CIAM organised various conferences – hence its full name, Congrès Internationaux des Architecture Moderne – at which architects from around the world presented their designs and research.
 Due to its international network, the archives of its members were scattered around the world.
 A Virtual CIAM Museum will make it possible to reconnect these voices, while probing their histories and their relevance for today and for future planning.

-In the framework of the Prototypes for a Virtual CIAM Museum three test-cases have been developed:
+In the framework of the Prototypes for a Virtual CIAM Museum three prototypes have been developed:

 - An XR installation in which you can virtually visit the lost workroom and archive of British architect Alison Smithson.